 The Mitragyna speciosa plant itself can grow to a height of about 82 ft.
 The trunk generally grows straight and can grow to about 3 feet in diameter.
 The tree also has smooth, gray outer bark.
-The leaves – known as “kratom leaves” – are dark green and glossy.
-Kratom leaves are about 5.5 to 8 inches long, and about 3 to 5 inches wide when fully open.
+Its leaves — known as “kratom leaves” — are dark green and glossy, with pronounced veins running across their body.
+Kratom leaves are about 5.5 to 8 inches long and about 3 to 5 inches wide when fully open.
 These leaves are oval in shape, narrowing to a point at one end.
-You can also spot flowers growing from the end of kratom brances, but these flowers aren’t used to craft kratom products.